VisEscape: A Benchmark for Evaluating Exploration-driven Decision-making in Virtual Escape Rooms: Abstract

 \section{Abstract}

-Escape rooms present a unique cognitive challenge that demands exploration-driven planning: players should actively search their environment, continuously update their knowledge based on new discoveries, and connect disparate clues to determine which elements are relevant to their objectives.
-Motivated by this, we introduce \datasetname, a benchmark of 20 virtual escape rooms specifically designed to evaluate AI models under these challenging conditions, where success depends not only on solving isolated puzzles but also on iteratively constructing and refining spatial-temporal knowledge of a dynamically changing environment.
-On \datasetname, we observe that even state-of-the-art multimodal models generally fail to escape the rooms, showing considerable variation in their levels of progress and trajectories.
-To address this issue, we propose \modelname, which effectively integrates Memory, Feedback, and ReAct modules, demonstrating significant improvements by performing 3.7 times more effectively and 4.9 times more efficiently on average compared to baseline agents.\footnote{\github \textbf{Code}: \href{https://github.com/pull-ups/VisEscape}{pull-ups/VisEscape}}
+Escape rooms present a unique cognitive challenge that demands exploration-driven planning: with the sole instruction to \textit{Escape the room}, players must actively search their environment, collecting information, and finding solutions through repeated trial and error.
+Motivated by this, we introduce \textbf{\datasetname}, a benchmark of 20 virtual escape rooms specifically designed to evaluate AI models under these challenging conditions, where success depends not only on solving isolated puzzles but also on iteratively constructing and refining spatial-temporal knowledge of a dynamically changing environment.
+On \datasetname, we observe that even state-of-the-art multi-modal models generally fail to escape the rooms, showing considerable variation in their progress and problem-solving approaches.
+We find that integrating memory management and reasoning contributes to efficient exploration and enables successive hypothesis formulation and testing, thereby leading to significant improvements in dynamic and exploration-driven environments\footnote{\github \textbf{Code\&Dataset}: \href{https://github.com/pull-ups/VisEscape}{pull-ups/VisEscape}}.